Nov 15, 2012

 And, with that restored character essence, one which is once again in harmony with God’s truth, comes a durable and completely fulfilling renewal of our friendship with our loving Creator.
 And, as a result, we are brought to a wonderful destiny of real substance - an elevated and everlasting existence.

-Nevertheless, all of that redemptive process entirely depends upon this complicated inner us which we call the heart.
-It depends on that inner core essence which enables us to feel, and where is housed our sense of good and evil, right and wrong.
+Nevertheless, all of that redemptive process entirely depends upon this complicated inner us which we call our heart.
+It depends on that inner core essence which enables us to feel, and where is housed our sense of good and evil, right and wrong in the form of our values.

-And ultimately, depending on whether our character essence is finally enlightened by the Living Christ or darkened by our own arrogance, it will lead us to one of two things.
+And ultimately, depending on whether our character essence, which contains those values, is finally enlightened by the Living Christ or darkened by our own self-determined arrogance, it will lead us to one of two things.
 Either our heart will make of us a forever blessed and grateful child of God.
-Or it will make of us an arrogant and egocentric fool for whom "agonized oblivion" then becomes a self-fulfilling prophesy.
+Or it will make of us an egocentric fool for whom "agonized oblivion" then becomes a self-fulfilling prophesy.

 Apr 22, 2012